SquareGPS/navixy-api/docs/backend-api/how-to/how-to-create-geofences.md

 For example, we want to track maximum speed of our vehicles in Rome.
 To do that, we will need to create a geofence that covers the city.

-!!! note "Geofence's accuracy can be fairly low as long as it's border crosses all of the main roads."
+!!! note "Geofence's accuracy can be fairly low as long as it's border crosses all the main roads."

 API request: